A Capacity-Based Rationale for Multi-Head Attention: Related Work

 \subsection{Head Specialization, Pruning, and Information Bottlenecks}

 Mechanistic interpretability consistently finds that specific heads specialize to linguistic relations \cite{clark2019what,vig2019analyzing}.
 At the same time, many trained heads can be pruned with small accuracy loss \cite{michel2019sixteen,voita2019analyzing}, indicating redundancy.
 Information-bottleneck analyses at the head/layer level quantify such redundancy and attribution in both language and vision models \cite{qian2025hib,hong2025cib}, and architectural proposals target representation bottlenecks \cite{gerasimov2025lime}.
-Our results supply a capacity-theoretic backbone for these observations: for RGR, performance transitions are governed primarily by $D_K$; distributing $D_K$ across heads reduces interference between superposed relations, but overly small $d_k$ per head incurs rank limits—predicting both specialization and safe pruning regimes.
+More recently, causal attribution frameworks explicitly learn gates over heads to characterize facilitating vs.\ interfering roles and head interactions, reinforcing that head effects can be context-dependent and non-modular \cite{nam2025causalheadgating}.
+Our results supply a capacity-theoretic backbone for these observations: for RGR, performance transitions are governed primarily by $D_K$; distributing $D_K$ across heads reduces interference between superposed relations, but overly small $d_k$ per head incurs rank limits---predicting both specialization and safe pruning regimes.